ska-telescope/developer.skatelescope.org/src/tools/git.rst

 When the story is ready for acceptance a Merge Request should be created on GitLab to merge the story branch into the master branch.
 The Merge Request UI on GitLab includes a platform for the discussion threads, and indeed an important purpose of the Merge Request is to provide an online place for the team to discuss the changes and review the code before doing the actual merge.

-It is recommended that A new merge request will include, among others, the following options:
+It is recommended that a new merge request will include, among others, the following options:

 * The Merge Request Title should always include the related JIRA issue id - this will be automatic following the above branching naming convention.
 * Merge Request Description should include a coincise, brief description about the issue.